finback-at/openfoam-user/readme.md

 # openfoam-user

-Build up openfoam-user image and container with graphic capabilities
+Build up openfoam-user image and container with graphic capabilities from openfoam-base image.

 - Python 3.11.13
 - ParaView 6.0.0